bytebase/bytebase.com/content/blog/database-rollback.md

 <HintBlock type="info">

-Complete rollback are rarely used because it's a hard reset.
+Complete rollback is rarely used because it's a hard reset.
 It removes the bad changes as well as the good ones.

 </HintBlock>